tildencee/AlteryxNewUserOnboarding/Part 100.md

 **Step 1.1.3** Click on each of the Browse tools.
 Inspect the data profile as well as the map that is rendered in the Configuration window.

-The first browse tool should present a data profile as seen below: Click on each of the columns in the data profile to learn more about each one:
+The first browse tool should present a data profile as seen below.
+Click on each of the columns in the data profile to learn more about each one:

 ![image](https://user-images.githubusercontent.com/90619708/179426070-fe26940f-500a-45e6-8a71-1601d4431386.png)

 The second browse tool should render a map as seen below:

 ![image](https://user-images.githubusercontent.com/90619708/179419713-240d87a9-f7ba-44bc-b402-85ed4638c17e.png)

 _**CONGRATULATIONS!**_ You are now all done with part 1.
-Run your workflow, save it and move on to [ Part 2: Combine the files](https://github.com/tildencee/AlteryxNewUserOnboarding/blob/main/Part%20200.md)
+Run your workflow, save it and move on to ###[ Part 2: Combine the files](https://github.com/tildencee/AlteryxNewUserOnboarding/blob/main/Part%20200.md)